 - The Energy Managers have proven to be a popular and useful resource for larger customers.
-There are approximately 70 Embedded Energy Managers (EEMs) and 25 Roving Energy Managers (REMs) being utilized by customers across the province. - LDCs that are too small to qualify for their own REM are teaming up with other utilities to hire an REM to be shared by the group of utilities. - At the beginning, it took longer than expected to set up the energy manager application process and unclear communication resulted in marketing and implementation challenges for many LDCs. - Some LDCs and Customers are reporting difficulties in hiring capable Roving and Embedded Energy Managers (REM/EEM), in some instances taking up to 7 months to have a resource in place. - New energy managers require training, time to familiarize with facilities and staff and require time to establish "credibility".
-Energy Managers started filling their pipeline with projects but few projects were implemented in 2012. - Delays with processing EEM payments causing LDCs to delay payments to Participants beyond contract requirements. - There have been a number of studies identified by Energy Managers and they have been able to build capacity and deliver energy saving projects within their respective large commercial/industrial facilities. - Requirement that 30% of target must come from Non-incented projects is identified as an issue for most REMs, although final targets not due to 2013.
-Working group has proposed to remove this requirement for REM's only as they are not resident full time at a customer facility to find the nonincented savings. - A decision on extending funding for EM's is required in 2013 for this important Initiative, which should continue beyond 2014, failing which these expert resources will be lost in favour of full-time employment elsewhere.
+There are approximately 70 Embedded Energy Managers (EEMs) and 25 Roving Energy Managers (REMs) being utilized by customers across the province. - LDCs that are too small to qualify for their own REM are teaming up with other utilities to hire an REM to be shared by the group of utilities. - At the beginning, it took longer than expected to set up the energy manager application process and unclear communication resulted in marketing and implementation challenges for many LDCs. - Some LDCs and Customers are reporting difficulties in hiring capable Roving and Embedded Energy Managers (REM/EEM) in some instances taking up to seven months to have a resource in place. - New energy managers require training, time to familiarize with facilities and staff and require time to establish "credibility".
+Energy Managers started filling their pipeline with projects but few projects were implemented in 2012. - There have been a number of studies identified by Energy Managers and they have been able to build capacity and deliver energy saving projects within their respective large commercial/industrial facilities. - Requirement that 30% of target must come from non-incented projects is identified as an issue for most REMs, although final targets not due to 2013.
+The Industrial Working Group has proposed to remove this requirement for REM's only as they are not full time employees at a customer facility to find the non-incented savings. - A decision on extending funding for EM's is required in 2013 for this important Initiative, which should continue beyond 2014, failing which these expert resources will be lost in favour of full-time employment elsewhere.